How to Replace Broken Wire-Harness Clips or Connectors on Audis and VWs

 For the larger connections (MAF or coil), use a large paper clip; for the smaller connections (temp sensor), use a small paper clip.
 Start by flattening the ends with a hammer or vise grips.
 Then curve the clip around till the two ends are a few mm apart.
 Look at the "tools" picture above for reference.
 Yes, that's it.
 So save your pen and rubber band for another day, my fellow MacGyver fans.

-To be honest, this is a quick and simple DIY, but it is a pain in the blank the first time you do it.
+To be honest, this is a quick and simple DIY, but it is a pain in the butt the first time you do it.
 If you are changing the larger (MAF or coil) connection, it should be a little easier.

 Step 1.
 The first thing you want to do is remove the pink/purple clip inside of the harness.
 It slides out very easily, so use very little pressure.
 It also helps to place some newspaper under whatever connector you're working on, so you don't drop these little pieces into the engine bay.